taataa/tapspace/docs/api/v2/index.md

   - Called with `{ id }`.

-By calling `loader.init(id, basis)` the loader is initiated and the tree-building starts.
+By calling `loader.loadSpace(id, basis)` the loader is initiated and the tree-building starts.
 However, the loader does not yet know your content.
-To provide the content, and also means to render and retrieve the content, you need to set an 'open' event handler:
+To provide the content, and also means to render and retrieve the content, you need to write an 'open' event handler:

 ```
 loader.on('open', (ev) => {